svigerske/trac-to-github/migration-from-trac-to-Git**b.md

 - One time action: **Instead of adding a git remote named `trac`**:

   - [Create your personal GitHub fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) of the main repository https://github.com/sagemath/sage - this will become a repository in https://github.com/USERNAME
+  - (Optional) generate ssh keypair, or use an already existing one, and upload the public key to your GitHub account settings
   - If you already have a clone of a Sage repository on your computer:
     - Check your current git remote repositories:
       ```